prechelt/typecheck-decorator/README.md

 7 Efficiency considerations
 ===========================

-@typecheck may appear to be expensive in terms of runtime, but actually Python is doing shiploads of similar things all the time.
+@tc.typecheck may appear to be expensive in terms of runtime, but actually Python is doing shiploads of similar things all the time.